The Signs And Symptoms Of Tooth Sensitivity

 Figure out the underlying cause

-We won’t make any assumptions.
-During your examination, you will be asked to describe the sensitivity and how often it happens.
-You may require new Xrays and the dentist will closely examine your teeth and gums.
-Other diagnostic tests like the tap test or cold test may prove helpful in your diagnosis.
+We will refrain from making any assumptions.
+During your examination, you will be kindly requested to describe the sensitivity you experience and its frequency.
+It is possible that new X-rays will be needed, and the dentist will conduct a thorough examination of your teeth and gums.
+Additional diagnostic tests such as the tap test or cold test may also prove beneficial in reaching an accurate diagnosis.

 Treatment in the office